Lioness and cubs watching warily at a watering hole

 Oct 2025

 16-31: Massive turnouts across the US for No Kings 2! protests.
 Economy remains uncertain, with 5 polls showing Trump approval on the economy below 40% and inflation remaining persistent.
 Pentagon continues crackdown on communications with Congress, after seating right wing journalists in press pool following main stream media refusal to sign censorship agreements.
 Trump strikes a sour note with US ranchers, proposing to flood the US market with Argentine beef.
 China's boycott of US farm commodities, esp. soybeans, is hurting the Midwest.
 Trump demolishes the East Wing of the White House (construction equipment just showed up and down it went in a week - because he says so).
 White House confirms that CIA is conducting covert missions in Venezuela, and a US carrier strike force is directed to Caribbean.
 Trump continues to strike boats without providing proof of his claims about drug trafficking.
 US Admiral who headed Southern Command resigns early.
-Trump claims the US owes him $230 million for legal harassment. (.... more to come, per nbc, ap, nytimes, hcr)
+Trump claims the US owes him $230 million for legal harassment.
+US Government shutdown continues - Trump cancels SNAP benefits for November and chides the Senate to get ride of the filibuster.
+Trump cancels trade talks with Canada in a fit of anger.
+Russian oil sanctions are tightened.
+Violence continues in Gaza despite cease fire. (nbc, ap, nytimes, hcr)

 1-15: US Government shuts down.
 Vought of OMB says he'll use the shutdown to conduct massive layoffs of federal workers, Government websites put up partisan messages blaming Democrats for shutdown, and Administration revokes numerous federal grants to Blue state projects (none of which is legal or proper).
 Speaker Johnson puts House on recess to avoid negotiating.
 Democrats make clear they intend to preserve Affordable Care Act market stability and premium support.
 Strikes continue against boats off Venezuelan coast.
 Nobel Committee Awards Peace Price to Venezuelan opposition leader, Maria Corina Machada.
 ICE and other federal agents in Chicago become increasingly aggressive.
 Courts intervene on National Guard deployments, mostly to block but with enough contradictions to keep everyone confused.
 Naked cyclists protest in Portland - as does a caped frog and other inflatable characters.
 NY AG Letitia James is indicted by politicized DOJ.
 Trump helps broker cease fire in Gaza - Hamas releases last of living Israeli hostages and repatriates remains of those killed.
 Palestinians assess the ruins of Gaza.
 Hamas reportedly conducts retribution killings.
 Trump awards Presidential Medal of Freedom posthumously to Charlie Kirk.
 Trump dabbles in Ukraine War - taking slightly harder line with Putin but also withholding key supports from Ukraine.
 Supreme Court refused to take up Alex Jones appeal of $1.5 billion in damages to Sandy Hook families.
 US AG Pam Bondi gives disgraceful performance at Senate Judiciary Committee - combative, evasive and condescending.
 Sen Schiff holds her feet to the fire.
 Trump administration bails out Argentine ally Pres.
 Milie with at least $20 billion in US Treasury support. (nbc, ap, nytimes, heather cox richardson)